 Mailgun is an email automation service provided by Rackspace.
 Mailgun offers a complete cloud-based SMTP and API service developed for developers but non-developers can also easily integrate their email service for sending, receiving, and tracking email through your websites and applications.

-Mailgun allows you to send up to 10,000 emails/month for free in their free plan.
-If you exceed the limit of the free plan in a month, then every 1000 emails cost 0.50$.
-The limit of 10,000 emails is more than you might need if you are a small business or an individual.
+Mailgun allows you to send up to 5,000 emails for free in their trial plan for the first month.
+If you exceed the limit of the trial plan in a month, then the cost is $1/1,000 emails.
+Once done with the trial, you can upgrade to a paid plan.
 Read more about the Mailgun plans.

 Benefits of Mailgun

 We have listed the few benefits of using Mailgun below:

 Mailgun is capable of integrating with local postfix service, sending emails via SMTP relay, and via API integrated programmatically with your existing cloud applications.